Mangoes are popular exotic fruit in Australia and for a good reason! But do you know everything there is to know about the delicious fruits?

 Are Mangoes Native to Australia?

-The answer is no. Mangoes were introduced to Australia in the 1800s by traders and explorers from India, Sri Lanka, and other tropical countries.
+The answer is no. They were introduced to Australia in the 1800s by traders and explorers from India, Sri Lanka, and other tropical countries.

-However, mangoes have become such a staple fruit in Australia that it’s hard to imagine the country without them!
+However, they have become such a staple fruit in Australia that it’s hard to imagine the country without them!

-Australia is now one of the world’s largest producers and exporters of mangoes.
+Australia is now one of the world’s largest producers and exporters.

 Where Do Aussie Mangoes Come from?

-In Australia, mangoes are grown in the tropical and sub-tropical regions of the Northern Territory, Queensland, New South Wales, and Western Australia.
+In Australia, they are grown in the tropical and sub-tropical regions of the Northern Territory, Queensland, New South Wales, and Western Australia.

-The outstanding record is that in 2017-18 mango season was the biggest!
+The outstanding record is that the 2017-18 season was the biggest!

 90% of the Australian crop is consumed domestically.
 10% of the Australian crop is exported overseas, including the US.